Slipstick® Sanitary Horizontal Motion Conveyor

-Triple/S took the Slipstick to the food industry, as the first horizontal motion conveyor.
-Today, this conveyor and its horizontal motion is the food industry standard – recognized for its gentle, non-impact conveying motion and enviable record of low maintenance, high reliability and performance.
+The Slipstick Sanitary Conveyor, the first horizontal motion conveyor, is the food industry standard, recognized for its gentle, non-impact conveying motion and enviable record of low maintenance, high reliability and performance.
 Maintaining food safety and quality is the primary benefit of using the Slipstick in food processing applications.
 Unlike conventional vibrating conveyors that use a vertical pitching motion to propel material with repeated impacts which can cause the food to break or stick, the Slipstick’s single-drive mechanism provides a unique motion that glides the product down the pan, eliminating breakage problems for fragile foods such as chips, cookies, or cereal.

 Flash-forward forty years, the Slipstick Conveyor is at work in almost every industry around the globe.
-Every other horizontal motion conveyor on the planet today is an “adapted” version of the original.
+If “imitation is the sincerest form of flattery” (and as we say in Texas, “it ain’t bragging if you can back it up”), every other horizontal motion conveyor on the planet today is an “adapted” version of the Slipstick.
+All of our direct competitors in food processing have dabbled at including some type of horizontal motion conveyor in their portfolio – some have succeeded, some have failed.
 And the Slipstick just keeps gliding along.

 Form and Function

 The key to horizontal motion conveying is the action of the conveyor upon the inertia of the conveyed materials.
 During the slow advance of the conveyor’s cycle, material is at a relative rest on the conveying surface.
 The quick return segment of the cycle gently slides the conveying surface under the material bed.
 Repeating this cycle 200 – 300 times per minute serves to smoothly convey the material up to forty feet per minute along the length of the conveying surface.
-This gliding of the product along the seamless one-piece formed conveyor pan discourages build-up of materials on the surface and typically scours the pan clean so there’s less time required between production cycles for cleaning.
-At the same time, the horizontal motion conveyor offers a much higher level of mechanical simplicity than either screw or drag conveyors.
-This mechanical simplicity offers a conveyor that requires significantly less maintenance.
-In addition, with no chains, screws, sprockets, rollers, idlers, or other moving parts located outside of the sealed and guarded drive unit, the horizontal motion conveyor is intrinsically safer for operating and maintenance personnel.
+Benefits of this motion include:

 For materials that require transportation without compaction or segregation, the horizontal motion conveyor provides an ideal system.
 The “en masse” conveying method provided by the horizontal motion assures that mixtures will be delivered as originally blended, and fine particles will remain evenly distributed throughout the entire product bed – meaning retention of seasonings, coatings and breadings; prevention of oily fines build-up; and elimination of food product segregation.